 It was never a question whether Amador Stage Lines would take part in the “Motorcoaches Rolling for Awareness” rally, but Lisa Allen felt inspired to personally make the cross-country trip.

 Her family owns one of the oldest transportation companies in California.
 As its name suggests, Amador started in 1852 as a stagecoach company in Jackson, California.
-Allen’s grandparents bought it nearly a century later and have been moving people since.
+Allen’s grandparents bought it just over a century later and have been moving people since.

 Initially, the plan was to send two drivers to Washington, D.C., for the rally, but two days before the departure date, Allen decided this was a once-in-a-lifetime adventure she couldn’t miss.
 She called her sister, Laura, asking her to ride along.